Creative Destruction Lab’s second Super Session is an intense two-day startup testbed – TechCrunch

 CDL’s originating thesis is all about supplying the limiting resource in a startup ecosystem; the thing which the program’s organizers think is the missing ingredient that differentiates Silicon Valley from any other innovation hub in the world.
 Namely, CDL theorizes that this missing ingredient is what CDL Associate Director Kristjan Sigurdson calls “entrepreneurial judgement.”

 Sigurdson explains that this basically boils down to the ability to know what are the most important things you need to do as an entrepreneur, and in what order.
-The missing piece, he says, isn’t ideas, funding availability or a lack of effort – instead it’s the kind of judgement that results from experience.
-CDL’s model, which emphasizes five sessions held periodically during which a panel of mentors helps startups set three clearly defined objectives they can accomplish within the next eight weeks.
+The missing piece, he says, isn’t ideas, funding availability or a lack of effort — instead, it’s the kind of judgement that results from experience.
+CDL’s model, which emphasizes five sessions, is held periodically, during which a panel of mentors helps startups set three clearly defined objectives they can accomplish within the next eight weeks.

-After each of these sessions, some triage occurs – essentially CDL mentors gathered in closed door meetings and are asked if they’d work with any of the startups that presented during the session.
-If startups don’t receive sponsorship in these closed door meetings, then they’re not asked to participate in the next session, and effectively are out of the program.
-All told, the program graduates around 40-45 percent of the startups that enter the program, Sigurdson said.
+After each of these sessions, some triage occurs — essentially CDL mentors gathered in closed-door meetings are asked if they’d work with any of the startups that presented during the session.
+If startups don’t receive sponsorship in these closed-door meetings, they’re not asked to participate in the next session, and effectively are out of the program.
+All told, the program graduates around 40-45% of the startups that enter the program, Sigurdson said.

-CDL is also a bit out of the ordinary in that it takes no equity from the startups it works with – it’s fundamentally an academic program, started by the University of Toronto, and its designed to provide real-world business cases for the school’s MBA students to work on.
-But it’s become so much more – providing mentorship and guidance as described, and also connecting researchers who often enter into formal advisory roles with CDL companies.
+CDL is also a bit out of the ordinary in that it takes no equity from the startups it works with — it’s fundamentally an academic program, started by the University of Toronto, and is designed to provide real-world business cases for the school’s MBA students to work on.
+But it’s become so much more — providing mentorship and guidance as described, and also connecting researchers who often enter into formal advisory roles with CDL companies.

-Sigurdson also noted that CDL has actually seen “much higher investment levels” vs. the average for more traditional incubation or acceleration programs.
+Sigurdson also noted that CDL has actually seen “much higher investment levels” versus the average for more traditional incubation or acceleration programs.
 “It’s a program that I think allows companies to raise money much more organically even though it’s an artificial program we created,” he said, referencing CDL’s own comparative research.

 Lab-grown and forged in fire